aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-open-xml-sdk/code-comparison-aspose-words-openxml/insert-picture-in-word-document/_index.md

 ﻿---
-title: Insert Image into a Word document – Aspose.Words for .NET
+title: Insert Image into a Word document
+second_title: Aspose.Words for .NET
 articleTitle: Insert Image into a Word document
 linktitle: Insert Image into a Word document
 description: "Insert image into a Word document easily and fast instead of using Open XML SDK in C#."